sarah157/quizlet-clone/README.md

-# Quizlet Clone with Markdown Flashcards
+# Quizlet Clone

 ### What makes this different?
 Unlike Quizlet, you can create markdown flashcards with code or fancy math equations.

 ### How it works
 - Folders contain Decks.
 A Deck can be added to multiple Folders.
-- Decks contain cards.
+- Decks contain cards that are written in markdown.
-- Cards have a front-side and a back-side with markdown.

 ### Features
 - User authentication with JWT